Apple’s iOS 14.5 update has arrived. And with it, a flood of changes to Facebook Ads Manager.

 To be blunt, such channels don’t exist.

-For years, Facebook’s Pixel has sat on virtually every ecommerce storefront online; all the while, tracking in-app behavior.
+For years, Facebook’s Pixel has sat on virtually every ecommerce storefront online.
 That data is Facebook’s moat.
-Not monthly active users, not usage time; purchase data.
+Not monthly active users, not usage time, not ad creative; data.

 iOS 14’s privacy update may finally signal an end to Facebook’s hegemony.